 Which Key Does Your Chrysler 300 Use?

-A fold-out key with three remote buttons.
-You turn this one in the ignition the old-fashioned way.
-Common on C models and SRT8 trims from this era.
+A fold-out mechanical key with three remote buttons.
+You insert and turn this one in the ignition the traditional way.
+Common on C and SRT8 trims from this period.

-A chunky key with the remote built into the head.
-Same standard blade and three buttons.
-Base models typically came with this style instead of the flip.
+A larger key with the remote built directly into the head, three buttons, and a standard blade.
+Base-model 300s typically came with this style rather than the flip key.

-Keep it in your pocket and push the button to start.
-The emergency blade is high-security cut, so you need a specialized machine to duplicate it.
+Stay in your pocket and push the button to start.
+The emergency blade is high-security cut, so duplicating it requires a specialized cutting machine, not a hardware store copier.

 Transponder Sync Loss